I study learning that moves across space and time, with a particular focus on digital media.

 Refereed Journal Articles

-Hollett, T. & Ehret, C. (In review).
+Hollett, T. & Ehret, C. (2016).
 Civic rhythms in an informal, media-rich learning program.
+Learning, Media & Technology.

 Hollett, T. (2016).
 Interests-in-motion in an informal, media-rich learning setting.
 Digital Culture & Education.